nnamdiib/chatroom/README.md

 - Message persistence
 	- Pickles?
 	- How to accurately sort each chat session by room name and time?
+	- Some combination of a small db + json data + time stamp?

 - Attractive UI (done)